TheErstwhile/ErstwhileModPak/README.md

     - [X] Engine.ini changes made the engine unstable
 - [X] Ammo, Food, and Medical Supplies all weigh the same
 - [X] Quest Items Weigh Nothing
-- [X] Artifacts protect from radiation now (ArtifactProtectionRadiation)
+- [X] Artifacts protect from radiation now (ArtifactAddRadiation > ArtifactProtectionRadiation)
-- [X] Detectors now detect all anomoly types.
+- [X] Detectors now detect all anomaly types.
     - [X] This requires editing the struct datatype in PassiveDetectorPrototypes.cfg (You can not put comments in a struct)
-- [ ] Find a way to make tanky mutants less annoying

 <p align="right">[<a href="#start">back to top</a>]</p>